Yukai He, MD, PhDYukai He, MD, PhD

 Research Summary

 Dr. Yukai He obtained his MD from Southern Medical University, China, and PhD of Molecular Virology from University of Heidelberg, Germany.
 He finished his postdoc training in University of Pittsburgh.
-He's laboratory has been focusing on studying the basic mechanism of genetic immunization with viral vectors and on developing cancer vaccines and immunotherapy for tumors.
-The research revealed that lentivector could effectively transduce skin dendritic cells (DC), which play a key role in direct priming of naïve CD8 T cells.
-In 2010, He decided to develop immunological approaches to prevent and treat primary hepatocellular carcinoma (HCC) as the incidence rate of liver cancer has doubled in the United States.
+He's laboratory has been focusing on studying the basic mechanism of genetic immunization with viral vectors and on developing immunotherapy for solid tumors.
+Since 2010, His research has been focusing on developing T cell receptor (TCR) and chimeric antigen receptor (CAR) modified T cells to treat primary hepatocellular carcinoma (HCC) and head and neck cancers.
+One of the TCR genes identified from his lab is licensed to a biotech company by Augusta University and undergoing clinical trials.

 Contact Us